Sushant5776/google-docs/README.md

 # Google Docs

-This is a educational purpose Google Docs Clone.
+This is an educational purpose Google Docs Clone.

 ## Technologies In Use